 If you start to fall behind on your mortgage payments, it could eventually lead to foreclosure.
 Depending on your financial circumstances, your lender may offer a mortgage modification plan.
 These plans could help you stay in your home by lowering your monthly payments.
-If you've been struggling to make your payments, or already missed a payment or two, a mortgage modification may help.
+If you've been struggling to make your payments, or already missed a payment, a mortgage modification may help.

 What is a mortgage modification?

 A mortgage modification changes the terms of your original mortgage agreement.
 Your lender will work with you to try and find a way to lower your monthly payment by adjusting the terms of your current mortgage.
 The goal is to help you get back on track.